bridgecrewio/checkov/docs/1.Introduction/Getting Started.md

                         <repo_owner>/<repo_name>
   -b BRANCH, --branch BRANCH
                         Selected branch of the persisted repository.
-Only has effect when using the --bc-api-key flag
+Only has effect when using the --bc-api-key flag.
+Defaults to "master"

 ```